 - Near Real-Time vs Standard Products

-The VIIRS 375 m NRT products (VNP14IMGTDL_NRT) produced in near real-time by the Land, Atmosphere Near real-time Capability for EOS (LANCE) and may be subject to geo-location errors or re-processing.
+The VIIRS 375 m NRT products (VNP14IMGTDL_NRT) are produced in near real-time by NASA's Land, Atmosphere Near real-time Capability for EOS (LANCE) and may be subject to geolocation errors or reprocessing.

 LANCE processes data as soon as they are downlinked from satellites or transmitted from ground stations, generally within 30 minutes to two hours after satellite observation.
 Routines used to derive Level 2 products, such as fire, snow, and sea ice products, do not make use of ancillary data and therefore their codes are identical to the ones used in standard operations.

 Generally, the difference between NRT and standard products is that the NRT data are subject to geolocation errors or reprocessing.
 Usually the geolocational errors are minimal (less than 100 meters); however, there are situations, particularly before and after spacecraft maneuvers and during space weather events, when the difference can increase up to several kilometers.

 - Known Issues